-The Latest: Suspect dead in Indiana police standoff
+The Latest: Indiana man killed in standoff wore body armor

 Authorities say an Indiana State Police tactical team has shot and killed a man suspected of killing a woman and wounding someone else, ending a standoff on its second day.

 State Police Sgt.
-Joe Watts says the suspect died at the scene in Terre Haute, a city about 70 miles (110 kilometers) west of Indianapolis.
+Joe Watts says the suspect died at the scene in Terre Haute, a city about 70 miles west of Indianapolis.
 His name hasn't been released.

 The standoff ended shortly after noon Tuesday, or nearly 20 hours after it started.

-Police say the man killed a 29-year-old woman and wounded someone else in a Terre Haute home and then fled to another home about 2 miles away where authorities caught up to him.
+Police say the man killed a 40-year-old woman and wounded someone else in a Terre Haute home and then fled to another home about 2 miles away where authorities caught up to him.

 10:15 a.m.

-Note: This story has been corrected throughout to show the slain woman was 40, not 29.